faiface/par-lang/README.md

 _\*There is an escape hatch.
 Some algorithms, especially divide-and-conquer, are difficult or impossible to implement using easy-to-check well-founded strategies.
 For those, `unfounded begin` turns this check off.
-Vast majority of code doesn't need to opt-out of totality checking, it naturaly fits its requirements.
+Vast majority of code doesn't need to opt-out of totality checking, it naturally fits its requirements.
 Those few parts that need to opt-out are clearly marked with `unfounded`.
 They are the only places that can potentially cause infinite loops._